hchiam/AssistantAppWorkshop/checkpoints.md

 ## Importing fullfilment

-Copy and paste the appropriate code from above into your inline editor on Dialogflow, then click Deploy
+- Copy and paste the appropriate code from above into your inline editor on Dialogflow
+- Paste in your config from Firebase
+- Click "Deploy"